MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-KT-Module7.md

         - Calculated interval

 #### Theory-based confidence interval {-}

+* Review the conditions necessary for theory-based inference in Module 6.

 * **Margin of error**: half the width of the confidence interval.
 For a single mean, the margin of error is:
 $$ME = t^* \times SE(\bar{x})$$